 - Shop around.
 According to Consumer Reports, only about one in five people made a change to their auto insurance policy in the past five years.
 Their survey also found that 80 percent of those who switched carriers got better rates!
 It doesn’t end with car insurance; talking with your cell phone provider or cable provider about how to lower your bill, or shopping around for lower-cost providers, could potentially net you savings as well.
 This is also effective when it comes to your savings and banking accounts.
-Rather than having your money sit somewhere without earning any interest, look into a high-yield savings account.
-One offers 1% APY on savings and 3% on auto-savings, which can help your hard-earned money grow more quickly over time.
+Rather than having your money sit somewhere without earning any interest, look into our high-yield save Pockets.
+One offers 1% annual percentage yield (APY)* in your Save Pockets and 3% in your Auto-Save Pocket, which can help your hard-earned money grow more quickly over time.

 - Make a plan for tackling debt.
 Create a spreadsheet to list your debt, current interest rates, and payment dates.
 Once you have a good sense of your existing debts, you can start paying them off.
 Start small — for example, by setting up automatic payments for the minimum on all your payments to ensure you aren’t hit with late fees.
 If you have a credit card with a high-interest rate, consider a balance transfer to a credit card offering a zero percent interest rate for an introductory period.
 From there, you can look into strategies like the Snowball Method or the Debt Avalanche method to begin paying off outstanding debts.